hiyamrehan/hiyamrehan/README.md

 ## about.txt
 My name is **Hiyam Rehan**.
 I am a Computer Science student, currently in my final year at FAST NUCES.
-I also do illustration on the side, with 10 years of experience.
+I also do illustration on the side, with 10 years of experience. <br>
+My GitHub contains all of the projects I've worked on in the course of my degree.

 <hr>